chingizof/golang-beautiful-picture/README.md

 after you open the project install go using homebrew

+"brew install go"

-afterwards, type into terminal go run main.go
+afterwards, type into terminal "go run main.go"

 enjoy the graphics